openshift/app-netutil/samples/go_app/README.md

 ```

 This application run a forever loop, calling the Network Utility Library
 and printing the results.
-Then slepping for 1 minute and repeating.
+Then sleeping for 1 minute and repeating.
 Use
 <CTRL>-C to exit.

 #### Debug Logs